makeoverweb/widget-template/README.md

 1. `npm ci`
 2. `npm run build`
 3. place the entire deploy folder on a remote server
-4. in the deploy/integration.js specify paths to chunk.main.js and chunk.main.css
+4. in the integration.js specify paths to chunk.main.js and chunk.main.css from deploy/static
-5. take a link to deploy/integration.js
+5. take a link to integration.js
 6. in any other application, connect in .html file using

 ```